 This acronym stands for Specific, Measurable, Achievable, Realistic and Timely.

-Often times we become too ambitious and create a long list of resolutions without a real, measurable plan to achieve them.
+Often times we become too ambitious with our health goals each year and create a long list of resolutions without a real, measurable plan to achieve them.
 A resolution without a plan turns out being nothing more than a wish.

-Let’s break this down a little more in depth.
+Let’s break down the SMART approach to setting new year’s resolutions in a little more in depth.

 S = Specific